-Using ice spheroids that follow the $m(D{\text{max}})$ of aggregates, we proceeded to the development of LUTs for different values of $D{\rm m}$, AR, IWC and geometries covering the radar elevation angles presented in Fig. 2. $D{\rm m}$ of the PSD was varied between 0.1-3.02 mm in a logarithmic grid of 150 points.
-A minimum sensitivity limit of DWR = 0.1 dB was used in the simulations leading to different minimum retrievable $D{\rm m}$ according to the m(D{max}) and the AR used, but also the radar viewing geometry (more details about this topic can be found in Appendix C).
-IWC was varied between 0.00001-1 g m-3 in a logarithmic grid of 101 points.
-Scattering properties for spheroid oblate and horizontally aligned prolate ice particles were calculated and saved in separated LUTs with the aspect ratio ranging between 0.125-1.0 (values: 0.125, 0.16, 0.21, 0.27, 0.35, 0.45, 0.6, 0.8, 1.0) for the horizontally aligned prolates and the inverse values for the oblate particles.
+Using ice spheroids that follow the $m(D{\text{max}})$ of aggregates, we proceeded to the development of LUTs for different values of D_m, AR, IWC, and geometries covering the radar elevation angles presented in Fig. 2. $D{\rm m}$ of the PSD was varied between 0.1 and 3.02 mm in a logarithmic grid of 150 points.
+A minimum sensitivity limit of DWR = 0.1 dB was used in the simulations, leading to different minimum retrievable $D{\rm m}$ according to the $m(D{\rm max})$ and the AR used, but also the radar viewing geometry (more details about this topic can be found in Appendix C).
+IWC was varied between 0.00001 and 1 gm^{-3} in a logarithmic grid of 101 points.
+Scattering properties for spheroid oblate and horizontally aligned prolate ice particles were calculated and saved in separated LUTs with the aspect ratio ranging 0.125-1.0 (values: 0.125, 0.16, 0.21, 0.27, 0.35, 0.45, 0.6, 0.8, 1.0) for the horizontally aligned prolates and the inverse values for the oblate particles.
 Two examples of the scattering simulations are presented in Fig. 9.
 For the creation of both panels we assumed the simulated radar beams to be transmitted horizontally towards each other (horizontal-horizontal geometry).
-For Fig. 9a the AR was chosen 1.67.
-Radar reflectivity Z_e at C-band as well as DWR were calculated for different D_m values and different values of IWC of the PSD.
-Larger values of radar reflectivity Z at C-band are observed for larger values of $D{\rm m}$ and larger IWC.
-Furthermore, as $D{\rm m}$ increases, DWR increases as well, indicating the sensitivity of DWR to the size.
-An important remark is that for constant $D{\rm m}$, DWR remains invariant to varied IWC.
-For Fig. 9b we chose IWC to be 0.50 g m-3.
-ZDR values are found to be invariant for all simulated values of IWC when AR, $D{\rm m}$ and shape parameter μ of PSD as well as the m(D{max}) remained the same.
+For Fig. 9a the AR was chosen as 1.67.
+Radar reflectivity Z_e at C band and DWR were calculated for different D_m values and different values of IWC of the PSD.
+Larger values of radar reflectivity Z_e at C band are observed for larger values of D_m and larger IWC.
+Furthermore, as D_m increases, DWR increases as well, indicating the sensitivity of DWR to the size.
+An important remark is that for constant D_m , DWR remains invariant to varied IWC.
+For Fig. 9b we chose IWC to be 0.50 gm^{-3} .
+ZDR values are found to be invariant for all simulated values of IWC when AR, D_m , and the shape parameter μ of PSD as well as the $m(D{max})$ remained the same.
 All the aforementioned principles are then used to implement a method for retrieving ice microphysics information from radar measurements.